 Scandinavian Recruiting Poster

-The creation of the multi-national European front line combat organization Waffen-SS was an event unique in history.
-Their racial aspects and implications were especially unique.
-Men of many nations joined together in the military establishment of a foreign country.
-Its members hoped to eventually see all Germanic nations united into one body.
-The pan-European theme and the anti-Communist struggle became the strongest single element of the Waffen-SS recruitment message to the non-Germans.
 The recruiting posters displayed the Waffen-SS as a Western-European force and slogans like 'We fight for the culture and freedom of Europe' and 'Joint front against Communism' were common.
-First image: Dutch recruiting poster from 1941, the artist and professor SS-Hauptsturmführer Ottomar Anton (1895 – 1976) used later Knight’s Cross holder SS-Obersturmbannführer Klemens Behler as model.
+Left image: Dutch recruiting poster from 1941, the artist and professor SS-Hauptsturmführer Ottomar Anton (1895 – 1976) used later Knight’s Cross holder SS-Obersturmbannführer Klemens Behler as model.
 Behler was at the time only a recruit but went on to win the Knight’s Cross of the Iron Cross on March 17 1945 as commander of SS-Artillerie-Regiment 54 (23.SS-Freiwilligen-Panzergrenadier-Division Nederland).
 Klemens Behler (1921 – 1998) survived World War II and went on to serve in the Bundeswehr.
-Second image: A Scandinavian recruiting poster by the famous Norweigian artist Harald Damsleth.
+Right image: A Scandinavian recruiting poster by the famous Norweigian artist Harald Damsleth.
 Damsleth did a number of outstanding recruitment posters for the Waffen-SS.
 He was imprisoned for several years after being tried for treason at the end of World War II.
 Nevertheless, he had a successful graphics art career.
 Harald Damsleth died in 1971.
 Source: Knights and steel.
 Public domain.